Evening Primrose, the women's plant

-Evening primrose (Oenothera biennis) is also known as Fever plant.
-Its botanical name comes from the Greek "Oïnos" (wine) and "Ther" (wild animal).
-An old legend attributed this plant the capacity of domesticating wild animals if it had been previously macerated in wine.
+Evening primrose (Oenethera biennis), also called primrose, comes from the Greek "Oïnos" (wine) and "Ther" (wild animal).
+An old legend used to attribute to this plant the property of taming wild animals provided it had been previously macerated in wine.

-Evening primrose and its seeds have been used for centuries by American Indians.
-They used it as infusion to heal wounds, skin problems or even asthma.
-Evening primrose appears in Europe for the first time in the 18th century.
+The Evening Primrose plant and its seeds have been used by Native Americans for centuries.
+They used the plant as an infusion in hot water for wounds, skin problems and even respiratory problems.
+Evening primrose only made its appearance in Europe in the 18th century.

 NUTRITIONAL VALUE OF EVENING PRIMROSE OIL

-These fatty acids play fundamental roles in our body: they provide energy, are important components of the myelin sheath covering neurons, participate in keeping body temperature, are part of cell structures and are vital for metabolism.
-In addition to that, very important molecules called prostaglandins are derived from them.
+Essential fatty acids play a key role in our body: they provide energy, isolate the nerves, help maintain body temperature, are part of cellular structures and are important for metabolism.
+In addition, from them, very important molecules called prostaglandins are produced in the body.

-Prostaglandins, biologically very active substances, are found in nearly all types of cells and are vital regulators that contribute to maintaining the function of different organs.
-Prostaglandins, for example, are essential in hemostasis (a defence mechanism to stop bleeding).
+Prostaglandins, which are biologically very active compounds, are found in most kinds of cells and are important regulators that contribute to the maintenance of the functions of different body organs.
+Prostaglandins, for example, play a key role in the process of hemostasis (stopping a bleeding process).

-- It contributes to normal functioning of the immune system.
+- Help the normal functioning of our defense or immune system.

 - Control the normal production of fat in the skin.

 Many researches and studies carried out in the last 20 or 30 years in different countries show the benefits of evening primrose in the menstrual cycle discomfort.
 This menstrual period causes a lot of discomfort: abdominal bloating, increased bleeding and excessive flow, headaches, vomiting, general bloating, irritability with mood swings, anxiety crises, depression, anxiety, among others.